-All of these points matter in deciding whether a certain storage space is lacking, sufficient or an overkill for your gaming machine.
+All these points matter in deciding whether a specific storage space is insufficient or overkill for your gaming machine.

 Let us discuss these in detail:

-How Many Games You Wish to Install at a Time?
+How Many Games Do You Wish to Install at a Time?

-The number of games you wish to keep on your SSD installed at a time is the biggest consideration when determining whether 512GB SSD is good enough for your or not.
+The number of games you wish to keep on your SSD installed at a time is the most significant consideration when determining whether a 512GB SSD is good enough for you.

-At an average as it stands, AAA games take about 93GB per game. but the exact storage space needed varies greatly from game to game.
+On average, AAA games take about 93GB per game.
+But the exact storage space needed varies greatly from game to play.

 The following table lists some of the popular AAA titles and the storage they require: